Farama-Foundation/PettingZoo/docs/dev_docs.md

     def close(self):
         '''
         Close should release any graphical displays, subprocesses, network connections or any other environment data which should not be kept around after the user is no longer using the environment.
         '''
         pass

     def reset(self):
         '''
-        Reset needs to initialize the `agents` attribute And must set up the environment so that render(), and step() can be called without issues.
+        Reset needs to initialize the `agents` attribute and must set up the environment so that render(), and step() can be called without issues.

-        Here it initializes the `num_moves` variable which counts the number of hands are played.
+        Here it initializes the `num_moves` variable which counts the number of hands that are played.

         Returns the observations for each agent
         '''